 Burglary means entering a home, building, or vehicle uninvited with the intention of committing a crime, such as theft or assault.
 It is commonly referred to a trespass to someone else’s property with the intent to commit another crime after the illegal entry.

 A person could also be charged with burglary if he or she is invited to a property, but secretly remains after being told to leave.
 A theft or assault does not actually have to be committed for a burglary charge to be brought against you.
-If you are facing burglary charges, you may feel overwhelmed or fearful of the unknown, but the advice and assistance of a West Palm Beach burglary attorney can help clear this confusion.
+If you are facing these charges, you may feel overwhelmed or fearful of the unknown, but the advice and assistance of a West Palm Beach burglary lawyer could help clear this confusion.
 A defense lawyer can provide you with the legal support and representation you need in order to obtain the best possible result.
 En Español.

 In Florida, burglary is a felony offense that, if convicted could involve fines, jail, prison, probation or a combination of these.
-Burglary offenses are treated relatively severely in this area, especially when someone’s home or residence is involved.
+These offenses are treated relatively severely in this area, especially when someone’s home or residence is involved.
 Our lawyers in West Palm Beach could help someone with burglary charges by: